project-bismuth/loader-cache/README.md

 ## Setup

-You need to add the loader and its [cache management plugin](#caching) to your webpack config.
+You need to add the loader and this cache management plugin to your webpack config.

 ```typescript
 import { CachePlugin } from "@bsmth/loader-cache";